intelowlproject/pyintelowl/README.md

   - Choose whether you want to HTTP poll for the analysis to finish or not.
 - List all jobs or view one job in a prettified tabular form.
 - List all tags or view one tag in a prettified tabular form.
-- Tabular view of the `analyzer_config.json` and `connector_config.json` from IntelOwl with RegEx matching capabilities.

 ## Demo